hashicorp/envconsul/Godeps/_workspace/src/github.com/unrolled/render/README.md

     HTMLContentType: "text/html",
     IsDevelopment: false,
     UnEscapeHTML: false,
+    StreamingJSON: false,
 })
 ~~~

+### JSON vs Streaming JSON
+By default, Render does **not** stream JSON to the `http.ResponseWriter`.
+It instead marshalls your object into a byte array, and if no errors occurred, writes that byte array to the `http.ResponseWriter`.
+This is ideal as you can catch errors before sending any data.

+If however you have the need to stream your JSON response (ie: dealing with massive objects), you can set the `StreamingJSON` option to true.
+This will use the `json.Encoder` to stream the output to the `http.ResponseWriter`.
+If an error occurs, you will receive the error in your code, but the response will have already been sent.
+Also note that streaming is only implemented in `render.JSON` and not `render.JSONP`, and the `UnEscapeHTML` and `Indent` options are ignored when streaming.

 ### Loading Templates
 By default Render will attempt to load templates with a '.tmpl' extension from the "templates" directory.
 Templates are found by traversing the templates directory and are named by path and basename.
 For instance, the following directory structure: